lucysli/eznotes/README.md

 	- The remaining disk-space is var which will contain the data for website i.e web site files databases and log files.

 Windows partition is 139GB
-2 physical partitions
+Two physical partitions for windows installation
-1. one is fat32 for swap
+1. fat32 for swap
-2. the other is the windows installation NTFS
+2. NTFS remaining space

 #### Network Configuration ####